arkime/arkime/parliament/README.md

 The Parliament dashboard contains a grouped list of your Arkime clusters with links, ES health, and issues for each.
 You can search for Arkimes in your Parliament, change the data refresh time (15 seconds is the default), and hover over issues and ES health statuses for more information.

-The app can be run in three ways:
-1. with a password (**deprecated!**)
-2. read only mode (without a password, but Arkime User Authentication can be configured later)
-3. dashboard only mode (no password or ability to configure one)

-_**If your Parliament has a password (via option 1 or 2), you can interact with it in the ways enumerated below.**_

 #### Parliament Page
-The main Parliament page allows a user to view and interact with the Arkimes in your Parliament.
-Once logged in, a user can acknowledge and ignore issues for each cluster as well as update the Parliament when in **Edit Mode**.
+The main Parliament page allows any user in the users database to view Arkimes in your Parliament.
+If a user has a `parliamentUser` or `parliamentAdmin` role assigned they can interact with the Arkimes in your Parliament.
+These users can acknowledge and ignore issues for each cluster.
+A user with a `parliamentAdmin` role assigned can also update the Parliament when in **Edit Mode**.
 To enter this mode, toggle the switch on the top right (below the navbar).
 Now you can add, update, delete, or reorder groups and clusters in your Parliament.

 #### Issues Page
 The issues page contains a list of issues that your Parliament is experiencing.
-Here, you can ignore, acknowledge, and remove acknowledged issues.
+Here, you can ignore, acknowledge, and remove acknowledged issues if you are a `parliamentUser`.

 Acknowledged issues will not show up on the main Parliament page, but will remain here (but grayed out) to be removed (via the trashcan button or waiting 15 minutes for them to be removed automatically).

 Ignored issues will not show up on the main Parliament page, but will remain here (but grayed out) to be unignored (via the ignore dropdown button or automatically after the set ignore time has expired).

 #### Settings Page
+If you are a `parliamentAdmin`, you can view and edit the Parliament settings.
 The settings page has 3 sections as described below:

 **General:** this section has a few settings that pertain to issues in your Parliament.
 1. The `capture nodes must check in this often` setting controls how behind a node's cluster's timestamp can be from the current time.
 If the timestamp exceeds this time setting, an `Out Of Date` issue is added to the cluster. _The default for this setting is 30 seconds._